-Our ability to attract personal and business demand deposit accounts, while reducing our historical dependency upon time deposits, is the foundation of our successful deposit gathering strategy.
-When combined with a yield on loans above the Wyoming median, we are especially proud that our net interest margin at September 30, 2017 of 4.30% places us far above the Wyoming median of 3.74%, as well as the 4.10% median of the seven state Rocky Mountain Region.
-Our 2017 calendar year loan growth is exceptionally strong at 12.50% and far above the statewide median growth rate.
-Reflecting the challenging economic conditions, the Wyoming growth rate of 5.20%, lags far behind adjacent Western states such as Colorado, Montana, Idaho and Utah averaging over 11%.
+Our ability to attract personal and business demand deposit accounts, while reducing our historical dependency upon time deposits, continues to be the foundation of our successful deposit gathering strategy.
+When combined with a yield on loans well above the Wyoming median, we are especially proud that our net interest margin at June 30, 2018 of 4.35% places us far above the Wyoming average of 3.64%, as well as the 4.18% average of the seven state Rocky Mountain Region.
+Our June 30, 2018 calendar year loan growth of 9.40% continues to be strong and once again, is far above the statewide average growth rate of 4.50%.

 We continue to maintain ample capital ratios.
-At September 30, 2017, our Tier 1 Capital Ratio was 14.20% and Total Risk Based Capital Ratio was 15.46%.
-Each of these ratios greatly exceeds the current definition for "well-capitalized" institutions, as well as the anticipated 2019 definition for "well capitalized plus maximum capital buffer."
+At September 30, 2018, our Tier 1 Capital Ratio was 14.12% and Total Risk Based Capital Ratio was 15.37%.
+Each of these ratios greatly exceeds the current definition for "well-capitalized" institutions, as well as the definition for "well capitalized plus maximum capital buffer."
 These strong capital ratios allow for continued balance sheet growth and flexibility to explore other strategic initiatives.

-Wyoming's economy continues to struggle and at March 31, 2017, our state was in the eighth consecutive quarter of "economic downturn" as defined by two or more quarters of over-the-year decreasing total wages, average monthly employment and average weekly wages.
-The current cycle began on June 30, 2015 and for comparison, the last period of "economic downturn" in Wyoming resulting from the Great Recession, began in March 2009 and lasted for only 5 quarters.
-In our state, the current downturn has lasted longer and had a greater impact than the previous downturn associated with the Great Recession as it has particularly impacted the energy sector.
-Illustrating the impact of these two different downturn periods is an average rate of change in the mining sector for employment at (-13.1%) for the downturn period associated with the Great Recession and for the current downturn period, (-17.8%).
+A marked improvement in our Wyoming economy since last year's letter is apparent.
+According to a recent Wyoming Department of Workforce Services publication, Wyoming had escaped its most recent economic downturn shortly before 2018 began.
+Wyoming had experienced nine quarters of over-the-year job losses from the first quarter of 2015 to the second quarter 2017 during our most recent "economic downturn" - as defined by two or more quarters of over-the-year decreasing total wages, average monthly employment and average weekly wages.
+To understand the impact of this period on our state's economy, the downturn resulting from the Great Recession lasted for only 5 quarters.
+The downturn ending in the second quarter of 2017 had lasted longer and had a greater impact than downturn associated with the Great Recession as it had specifically impacted the energy sector critical to our economy.
+Illustrating the impact of these two different downturn periods is an average rate of change in the mining sector for employment at (-13.1%) for the downturn period associated with the Great Recession and for the recent downturn period at (-17.8%).